michael-steinert-repository/KubernetesEssentials/README.md

 ### Master Node

 - Master Node makes the Decision for the Cluster
-- Master Node and Worker Nodes communicate via the kubelet
+- Master Node and Worker Nodes communicate via the Kubelet
 - The Master Node contains the **Control Plane**

 #### Control Plane